mountainowl/snapcheck-internship-2020/automation-engineer/README.md

 ### Coding challenge

-Query Spotify and grab a list of album names for any given artist.
+Query Spotify (API) and grab a list of album names for any given artist.
 Bonus points if the script allows the user to specify the artist!

 Create a playlist on your account if you don't already have one.
 Write a script that queries Spotify for the playlist and returns all tracks/songs in the playlist.